Dinghy/Kaggle_Severstal/README.md

 # Severstal
 Scripts for Severstal Kaggle Competition

+Results.

+1. The script scores 47th on the public leading board
+2. The script scores 326th on the private leading board

+We suspect the shape or size the defects in steel has changed, but since the labels for the test images are not provided, it is not easy to verify this.

 ## Training phase
 1. Train a model in a script under FixCheck branch